How to Evaluate Enterprise Software and Technology

-Enterprises are trying out and assessing new technologies, but many don’t have the skills or experience to evaluate them.
-This article will give tips to help you evaluate new technology vendors.
+Enterprises are increasingly exploring and assessing new technologies, but many lack the skills or experience to evaluate them effectively.
+This article provides tips to help you evaluate new technology vendors systematically.

 What is Meant by Technology Evaluation?